AvramRobert/nemesis/docs/intro.md

 ## Transformation
 As with any JSON library, _nemesis_ complies to the JSON specification and can parse any form it may occur in.
-The parsed version is represented through the datatype `nemesis.data.Json`.
+The parsed version is represented through the datatype `nemesis.model.Json`.

-Every such `nemsis.data.Json` can either be marshalled back into a `String` or can be _transformed_.
+Every such `nemsis.model.Json` can either be marshalled back into a `String` or can be _transformed_.

-A transformation wraps the `nemesis.data.Json` into a `nemesis.data.JsonT`, which acts as the context in which changes are allowed to happen.
+A transformation wraps the `nemesis.model.Json` into a `nemesis.model.JsonT`, which acts as the context in which changes are allowed to happen.
 These emphasise two properties:

 1. **Compositionality**

-   Every transformation, irrespective of sanity and/or success, returns a `nemesis.data.JsonT`.
+   Every transformation, irrespective of sanity and/or success, returns a `nemesis.model.JsonT`.
    This allows one to chain transformations together and actively "pretend" as if all were fine.

 2. **Safety**